Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

 A PR must pass the Continuous Integration tests to be merged with the master branch.

 Along with the code, PR **must** include the following:
-1) Update to documentation to include a description of the feature (see template below).
+1) Update to documentation to include a description of the feature.
+If feature is a simple tool (e.g. wrapper, callback), this goes under respective pages in documentation.
+If full training algorithm, this goes under a new page with template below
+   (`docs/modules/[algo_name]`).
-2) Results of a replicated experiment from the original paper in the documentation, **which must match the results from authors** unless solid arguments can be provided why they did not match.
+2) If a training algorithm/improvement: results of a replicated experiment from the original paper in the documentation, **which must match the results from authors** unless solid arguments can be provided why they did not match.
-3) The **exact** code to run the replicated experiment (i.e. it should produce the above results), and inside the code information about the environment used (Python version, library versions, OS, hardware information).
+3) If above holds: The **exact** code to run the replicated experiment (i.e. it should produce the above results), and inside the code information about the environment used (Python version, library versions, OS, hardware information).
 If small enough, include this in the documentation.
 If applicable, use [rl-baselines3-zoo](https://github.com/DLR-RM/rl-baselines3-zoo) to run the agent performance comparison experiments (fork repository, implement experiment in a new branch and share link to